oracle-livelabs/adb/shared/workshops/adb-datastudio/using-avs/11-view-data.md

 The Analysis Application includes a Analytic View data viewer.
 You can use this viewer to review the Analytic View and check the data.

+Estimated Time:  10 minutes.

 ## Task 1 - Review Data in the Analytic View

 To view the data in the Analytic View, choose the Analyze tab and define a query in a report or graph.

 1. Choose the **Analyze** tab.

-The application chooses a level (Year in this case) and a measure (sales), and displays a report.
+The application chooses a level (Year in this case) and a measure (sales) and displays a report.

 ![Analyze Tab](images/11-analyze-tab-1.png)